RomanEmreis/volga-docs/docs/getting-started/headers.md

 ```

 ### Reading a custom HTTP header with `Header<T>`
-If you need to read some custom HTTP header, you can specify a **unit struct** that describes your header and then implement [`FromHeaders`](https://docs.rs/volga/latest/volga/app/endpoints/args/headers/trait.FromHeaders.html) trait for it, here is the example of how you can do it:
+If you need to read some custom HTTP header, you can specify a **unit struct** that describes your header and then implement the [`FromHeaders`](https://docs.rs/volga/latest/volga/app/endpoints/args/headers/trait.FromHeaders.html) trait for it, here is the example of how you can do it:
 ```rust
 use volga::{App, Router, ok};
 use volga::headers::{Header, FromHeaders, HeaderMap, HeaderValue};